Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 “Whoa…” gasped Chester, stepping up to the screen door to get a better look at the newcomer.
 “Far out, man.”

 A playful smile tugged at the corners of Adam’s lips as he acknowledged Abby and Chester.
-“Yes, that was me,” he said in an affable tone.
+“Yes, that was me,” he said.
 “And I have a personal message for you… from the Swamp Thing.
 Hopefully, this time I can deliver it properly.”

 The revelation hit Abby like a bolt of lightning.
 She dropped the pen she had been using to fill out her acid rain reports for Chester and took a step back, her breath catching in her throat.
 “I knew it!” she exclaimed.
 “Alec is alive!
 Please, Chester, let him in!
 We need to talk about this!”

-Chester Williams, who had been observing the exchange with open-mouthed astonishment, quickly stepped aside to allow Adam Strange into the house.
+Having observed the exchange with open-mouthed astonishment, Chester quickly stepped aside to allow Adam Strange into the house.
 The space adventurer entered with a grateful smile.
 It was clear that he held Abby in high regard, knowing the importance of their meeting.
-For he owed a debt of gratitude to the beloved wife of the earth elemental who had saved his home planet, Rann, from a devastating famine.
+He knew he owed a debt of gratitude to the earth elemental who had saved his home planet, Rann, from a devastating famine.

-As Adam settled into his seat, he gestured toward Abby, a spark of curiosity in his eyes.
+As Adam settled into his seat, he turned toward Abby, looking curious.
 “When I realized that I would be returning to Earth so soon, I assumed I would have to track you down on Grimoire Island once again.
-But it seems fate has a way of bringing us together.
-I never leave a task unfinished, especially one as important as this.”
+In fact, I only came here first on a hunch!”
+He grinned, shaking his head.
+“It sure looks like fate brought us together.
+Anyway, I never leave a task unfinished, especially one as important as this.”

-Abby sighed, a mixture of relief and determination evident on her face.
-“Since the day we met, I’ve been working tirelessly to find a way out of Grimoire Island,” she explained.
+Abby sighed, flush with emotion and relief.
+“Since the day we met, I’ve been working tirelessly to find a way off Grimoire Island,” she explained.
 “I had hope that Alec was alive, and I needed to be free from that place.
 Thankfully, I found an ally, someone I could call a friend — Mr. Belmont.”

-Adam’s eyes sparkled with intrigue as he leaned forward, eager to hear more.
-“Are you on vacation, then?” he asked with genuine curiosity.
+Adam frowned and leaned forward, eager to hear more.
+“Are you on vacation, then?” he asked.

-Abby Cable’s voice quivered as she poured her heart out to Adam Strange, who listened attentively, his eyes brimming with understanding.
-With a solemn nod, he replied, “I’ve been on the receiving end of that myself.
-Gallowglass wasn’t too pleased when I arrived there to see you.”
+Listening attentively, Adam nodded solemnly as he replied, “I’ve been on the receiving end of some of that myself.
+Gallowglass was none too pleased when I showed up unannounced to see you.”

-“Yes, I remember,” Abby responded, her words laced with gratitude.
-“Anyway, if it wasn’t for Mr. Belmont’s assistance, I would still be trapped on that wretched island.
+“Yes, I remember all too well,” Abby replied, sighing.
+“Anyways, if it wasn’t for Mr. Belmont’s help, I’d still be trapped on that wretched island.
 I no longer care about breaking a contract or reclaiming any owed wages.
 All I wanted was to escape that place and return home.”

-Leaning against the windowsill, Adam’s gaze fixed upon the dark streets and swamps beyond.
-His expression grew grim as he remarked, “I’m sure your husband would be overjoyed to hear that you’re back home.”
+Adam leaned against the windowsill, his gaze fixed upon the dark streets and swamps beyond.
+His expression grew grim as he remarked, “I’m sure your husband will be overjoyed to learn that you’re back home.”

 “As am I!”
-Abby exclaimed, a glint of determination in her eyes.
+Abby exclaimed, a little too forcefully.
 “I’ve had my fill of horror and madness in this lifetime.
 Never again.
 Never again!”

-Adam’s voice quivered with uncertainty.
-“Hey, Abby, I apologize.
+Adam looked at her uncertainly.
+“Hey, Abby, I’m sorry.
 I can see it’s still pretty raw.
 Maybe I’ve come at a bad time…”

 “No, your timing is perfect!”
-Abby reached out to place a comforting hand on Adam’s shoulder, her fingers gripping his flannel winter shirt.
-With determination, she looked into his eyes and implored, “Tell me where on Earth Alec is!”
+Abby reached out and placed her hand on Adam’s shoulder.
+Looking into his eyes, she implored, “Now, please — tell me where on Earth Alec is!”

-A proud grin tugged at Adam’s lips as he responded, “That’s the thing… Alec is alive, but he’s not on Earth!
+A grin tugged at Adam’s lips as he replied, “That’s the thing… Alec is alive, but he’s not on Earth!
 The Swamp Thing has been having adventures on other worlds.”

-Abby pursed her lips, resisting her initial urge to throw the man out as a lunatic or a liar.
+Looking at first astonished, Abby’s expression quickly became guarded.
+It took everything she had within her to resist her initial urge to throw the man out as a lunatic or a liar.
 She had met far too many of those ever since she had been made a spectacle of by the press for her relationship with the Swamp Thing.
 Adam seemed to be sincere, but she couldn’t know that for sure.
-With a sigh, she composed herself and said, “Would you care for a cup of coffee, Mr. Strange?”
+Yielding to her better nature, she managed to compose herself enough to say, “Would you care for a cup of coffee, Mr. Strange?”

-Moments later, Abby was sipping her steaming cup of coffee, still contemplating Adam Strange’s nearly unbelievable claim about Alec somehow traveling in outer space as she sat across from the adventurer at her dining room table.
-Chester had been engaging in some small talk with Adam while she prepared the coffee and did her best to calm her mind, now swirling with questions.
-Outside, the Louisiana bayou set the mood, its allure transcending the small town streets.
+A few moments later, Abby was sipping her steaming cup of coffee, still contemplating Adam Strange’s fantastical claim about Alec being in outer space as she sat across from the adventurer at her dining room table.
+Chester had been engaging in some small talk with Adam while she prepared the coffee, doing her best to calm her tumultuous emotions, her mind now swirling with questions.

-Adam gazed out at the marshlands encircling Houma, the memories of Alec tied to those murky swamps.
+Adam gazed out at the marshlands encircling Houma.
 “Alec must yearn for those wetlands almost as much as he yearns for you, Abby.
-I hope he finds his way back to Earth.”
+I hope he finds his way back to Earth soon.”

-Growing impatient, Abby interjected, “Listen, Adam, I can sense other people’s emotions.
-It’s almost like being psychic.
-It’s the only reason I’m still willing to hear you out after you presented me with such a crazy story.
-When that stalker, Boston Brand, approached me at Alec’s funeral in Gotham City, I had no reason to believe he was alive.
+Growing impatient, Abby interjected, “Listen, Adam… I can sense other people’s emotions.
+It’s a bit like being psychic.
+To tell you the truth, it’s the only reason I’m still willing to hear you out after you presented me with such a crazy story.
+When that stalker Boston Brand approached me at Alec’s funeral in Gotham City, I had no reason to believe he was alive.
 Gallowglass tried to torment me with the pain of losing Alec, and I paid him no mind.
-Even the evidence Belmont presented seemed questionable, a mere blurry image in the Clock Room.
+Even the evidence Belmont presented seemed questionable — a blurry image in an old-looking book.
 But today, I finally started to trust Belmont’s sincerity.
 Still, I need solid, scientific proof that Alec can survive in outer space without a physical form, that he can thrive even without the Green to sustain him.”

-“I understand your skepticism, Abby,” Adam retorted, his voice filled with determination.
-His eyes sparkled as he reached into his backpack, revealing a collection of extraordinary gadgets.
+“I understand your skepticism, Abby,” Adam replied.
+Opening his backpack, he revealed a gleaming collection of extraordinary high-tech gadgets.
 “That’s why I brought indisputable proof of my encounter with Swamp Thing on the planet Rann.”
-He carefully laid out his Rannian helmet, jetpack, and blaster on the table, their sleek design shining in the dimly lit room.
+With great care, he laid out his Rannian helmet, jetpack, and blaster on the table, their sleek design shining in the dimly lit room.

 Chester’s excitement couldn’t be contained as he exclaimed, “Whoa, man!
 Who’re you supposed to be, anyway — Buck Rogers?
 Flash Gordon?
 Captain Kirk?
 The Rocketeer?”

 Adam grinned and said, “Just call me Adam.
 And, please, Mr. Williams, don’t touch the blaster — it has no safety switch.”
-His eyes shifted to the small device he was searching for.
-With a quiet triumph, he held it up.
+His eyes shifted to the small device he was searching for, and he held it up.
 “Behold, the simulcast holographic projector.
 Sardath, the brilliant mind who first brought me to Rann, recorded the very council meeting in Ranagar where we discussed the solution to the centuries-long famine plaguing our planet.
 Alec also attended, though he was rather camera-shy.”

-Abby, her tone sullen, whispered, “He… sort of looks like him.
+Her tone sullen, Abby whispered, “He… sort of looks like him.
 But an alien plant?
 Really?”

-Adam chuckled warmly.
-“Yeah!
+Adam chuckled.
+“Yep.
 We recruited him to restore our ravaged environment, damaged by radiation.
-Our flora had all but perished, and Alec possessed the extraordinary ability to revive it.
+Our flora had all but perished, and Alec possessed the ability to revive it.
 In just a week, he created the first natural garden Rann had seen in decades.
-It was a miracle, a glimpse into our future!
+It was a miracle — a glimpse into our future!
 And as if that weren’t enough, Alanna brought even more joy into our lives as she announced her pregnancy!
-I am going to be a father, and our world has finally found its salvation.
+I’m going to be a father, and our world has finally found its salvation.
 All thanks to the Swamp Thing!
 As promised, I accompanied him here when he departed Rann for J-586.
 I trust that the Green Lantern called Medpyll was able to fix his damaged wavelength patterns.
 But I am certain beyond doubt that Alec wisely steered clear of Brainiac, who, at the time, was still at large in that very space sector.” (*)

 [(*) Editor’s note: See The Swamp Thing: Deep Space: Meeting of the Minds.]